xpepermint/approvedjs/README.md

 console.log({result, errors});
 ```

-When this code is run for the second time the `errors` variable will contain an error message in the same format as validation error message.
-This is great because your server can directly respond with these user-friendly information.
+When this code is executed for the second time the `errors` variable will contain an error message in the same format as validation error messages.
+This is great because your server can directly respond with this user-friendly information.

 ```json
 {